frank-xwang/towards-universal-object-detection/README.md

 3. THCudaCheck FAIL file=/opt/conda/conda-bld/pytorch_1524586445097/work/aten/src/THC/THCGeneral.cpp line=844 error=11 : invalid argument

-    This error will appear for RTX2080 GPU cards with cuda9.x.
-This error will not have influence during inference and training time for pytorch0.4.0, we can simly ignore it.
-Check [issue](https://github.com/pytorch/pytorch/issues/21154) and [issue](https://discuss.pytorch.org/t/thcudacheck-fail-file-pytorch-aten-src-thc-thcgeneral-cpp/31788/13) for details.
+    This error will appear for RTX2080 GPU cards with cuda9.x, you may need to install pytorch from source to solve it.
+Check [issue](https://github.com/pytorch/pytorch/issues/15797) and [issue](https://discuss.pytorch.org/t/thcudacheck-fail-file-pytorch-aten-src-thc-thcgeneral-cpp/31788/13) for details.

 If you meet any problems, please feel free to contact me by: frank.xudongwang@gmail.com